ghsimon/DFTB_InMetaD/README.md

 ## Setup

-Starting structures `geo_end.gen`, velocities `velocities.npy` and charges `eq2_charges.bin` in this folder taken from previous equilibration run in trans state.
+Starting structures `geo_end.gen`, velocities `velocities.npy` and charges `eq2_charges.bin` in this folder are taken from a previous equilibration run in trans state.

 `runx` is a template folder which will be copied for each run.
 It has two subdirectories.